Celebrating the Abundance During Easter Week

 - Leadership—Leadership aids the body by leading and directing members to accomplish the goals and purposes of the church.
 Leadership motivates people to work together in unity toward common goals (Rom.
 12:8).

 - Administration—Persons with the gift of administration lead the body by steering others to remain on task.
 Administration enables the body to organize according to God-given purposes and long-term goals (1 Cor.
 12:28).

-- Exhortation—Possessors of this gift encourage members to be involved in and enthusiastic about the work of the Lord.
-Members with this gift are good counselors and motivate others to service.
-Exhortation exhibits itself in preaching, teaching, and ministry (Rom.
+- Exhortation—Not only do possessors of this gift encourage members to be involved in and enthusiastic about the work of the Lord, but they also counsel and motivate others to service outside the church.
+In addition, exhortation exhibits itself in preaching, teaching, and ministry (Rom.
 12:8).

 - Hospitality—Those with this gift have the ability to make visitors, guests, and strangers feel at ease.
 They often use their home to entertain guests.
 Persons with this gift integrate new members into the body (1 Pet.
 4:9).